root-account/3X4-Genetics/README.md

 # 3X4-Genetics
 This is a very small CRUD project for managing orders, It makes use of PHP Laravel for the API and makes use of Next.js for the Front end.

-Initially I started the project purely in laravel using the laravel views and templating but along the way decided to give it a modern approach my separting the project into a Laravel API and a Next.js Frontend
+Initially I started the project purely in laravel using the laravel views and templating but along the way decided to give it a modern approach my separating the project into a Laravel API and a Next.js Frontend

 # API setup